dnkdotsh/aicli/README.md

 # Install the package in editable mode with dev/test dependencies
 pip install -e ".[dev,test]"
 ```
-_Note: A bash-based easy-install script is planned for a future release._
+_Note: A bash-based easy-install script is planned for a future release.
+(Although how much easier does it get?)_

 ---